ABC Audio

 ABC Audio is a radio syndicator, radio network and digital audio network in the United States.
-It is under the ownership of The Walt Disney Company, parent company of American Broadcasting Company (ABC), with satellite distribution being handled by Skyview Networks.
+It is under the ownership of The Walt Disney Company, parent company of American Broadcasting Company (ABC), with satellite distribution being handled by Linkup Communications.
 It launched on January 1, 2015, as ABC Radio; it was renamed ABC Audio in 2019.

 Background

 ABC Radio originally began after the split of NBC Red and NBC Blue (later Blue Network) networks with ABC taking over operations of the latter from RCA in 1943 before adopting its name 2 years later.
 ABC Radio was known to broadcast the first nationwide report of the assassination of President John F. Kennedy.
 Kennedy was shot in a motorcade in Dallas, Texas, at 18:30 UTC on November 22, 1963, and ABC Radio's Don Gardiner anchored the network's initial bulletin at 18:36:50 UTC, minutes before any other radio or television network followed suit.

 The networks associated with ABC included Watermark Inc. (which ABC bought in 1982), Satellite Music Network (a 1989 purchase), ESPN Radio (launched in 1992) and Radio Disney (debuted in 1996).

 Despite a number of different owners (Capital Cities Communications and later Disney), the radio division remained under ABC's wing until June 12, 2007, when it was sold to Citadel Broadcasting as well as most of its O&O stations in a restructuring effort.
 Under the terms of the reverse Morris trust, ABC shareholders held a controlling stake in Citadel, who licensed the ABC name for two more years until it rebranded as Citadel Media Networks in 2009.

 On September 16, 2011, Cumulus Media purchased Citadel Broadcasting and rebranded the network division as Cumulus Media Networks.
 In 2013, Cumulus Media Networks merged with Dial Global Radio Networks to form the current Westwood One.

 ABC maintained ownership of its Radio Disney network and its ESPN Radio owned-and-operated stations.
 In 2015, it announced plans to sell off all but one of its Radio Disney station licenses and stop distributing that network through terrestrial radio.
 The network succeeded in selling off most of its stations, leaving only KRDC; KRDC flipped to a country music format separate from the Radio Disney network but still carrying the Radio Disney brand.
 Its license, along with ESPN Radio's KSPN, have remained held by "ABC Radio Los Angeles Assets."
+ABC completed the sale of KRDC in 2023.
+The ESPN Radio network and its remaining owned-and-operated stations would be sold to Good Karma Brands, with ESPN maintaining the intellectual property ownership over the network.